ZonglinL/ZonglinL.github.io/index.md

 3. Developing methods for multi-modal learning.

 <br>
 Prior to join AI4CE, I initiated my own project on deep learning for time series.
-The parallel sereis embedding methods highly compatible to different Transformers variants and achives the SOTA performance in time series prediction.
+The parallel sereis embedding method is highly compatible to different Transformers variants and achives the SOTA performance in time series prediction.
 Details can be found in [this paper](https://ieeexplore.ieee.org/document/10098079) and [this repository](https://github.com/ZonglinL/ParallelSeries).
 After this project, I worked on SE(3)-Equivariant Transformers for point clouds ([code](https://github.com/ZonglinL/EquivPerformer)) and supervising OCR models with LLMs([code](https://github.com/ZonglinL/BertOnChar)).

 <br>
 ---